 Board of directors

-Aaron is both a founder and co-artistic director of UnTwelve, a group dedicated to encouraging musical practice in alternative tunings.
-Through the UnTwelve organization, Aaron collaborated with 60x60 as a music director, or "macro-composer", to create the 60x60 UnTwelve Mix, which contained 60 one-minute works with a theme of microtonality.
+Mr. Johnson is both a founder and co-artistic director of UnTwelve, a group dedicated to encouraging musical practice in alternative tunings.
+His interest in tuning was piqued by an encounter as a teen with Terry Riley's Shri Camel.
+Through the UnTwelve organization, he collaborated with 60x60 as a music director, or "macro-composer", to create the 60x60 UnTwelve Mix, which contained 60 one-minute works with a theme of microtonality.
 UnTwelve continues to promote tuning-aware activity through the hosting of international composer competitions, concert events, and articles and interviews with tuning-aware artists on untwelve.org.

 A (growing) sampling of his works (post-dismantling of his old webpage) is available here and here.